Monodromy and vanishing cycles for complete intersection curves: Generating -spin mapping class groups

 An ordered configuration $\cC$ as above is said to be an {\em assemblage extending $S'$} if each $S_i$ for $1 \le i \le k$ is obtained by attaching a handle to $S_{i-1}$ along $c_i$, and if $S \setminus S_k$ is a union of disks and boundary-parallel annuli. \end{definition}

 \begin{definition}[$h$-assemblage, type $E$] Let $\cC = (c_1, \dots, c_k)$ be an ordered collection of simple closed curves on $S$.
-Suppose that for some $\ell \le k$, the subcollection $\{c_1, \dots, c_\ell\}$ forms a simple configuration in the sense of \Cref{def:simpleconfig}, and that a regular neighborhood of their union is a subsurface of genus $h$.
+Suppose that for some $\ell \le k$, the subcollection $\{c_1, \dots, c_\ell\}$ forms a simple configuration in the sense of \Cref{def:simpleconfig}, and that a regular neighborhood of their union is a subsurface $S'$ of genus $h$.
+Suppose moreover that $\cC$ is an assemblage extending $S'$.
 Then $\cC$ is said to be an {\em $h$-assemblage}.
 If moreover this subcollection is $E$-arboreal, then $\cC$ is said to be an $h$-assemblage {\em of type $E$}. \end{definition}

 Having established the theory of assemblages, we can now state the generating sets for framed mapping class groups obtained in \cite{strata3}.

 \begin{theorem}[Theorem B.II of \cite{strata3}] Let $(S, \phi)$ be a framed surface.
 Let $\cC = (c_1, \dots, c_\ell)$ be an $h$-assemblage of type $E$ on $S$ for some $h \ge 5$.
 If $\phi(c) = 0$ for all $c \in \cC$, then